 Not true: A review of 64 studies on minimum wage increases found no discernable effect on employment.
-Additionally, more than 600 economists, seven of them Nobel Prize winners in economics, have signed onto a letter in support of raising the minimum wage to $10.10 by 2016.
+Additionally, more than 600 economists, seven of them Nobel Prize winners in economics, have signed a letter in support of raising the minimum wage to $10.10 by 2016.

 Myth: Small business owners can’t afford to pay their workers more, and therefore don’t support an increase in the minimum wage.

 Not true: A June 2014 survey found that more than 3 out of 5 small business owners support increasing the minimum wage to $10.10.
-Small business owners believe that a higher minimum wage would benefit business in important ways: 58% say raising the minimum wage would increase consumer purchasing power.
+Small business owners believe that a higher minimum wage would benefit businesses in important ways: 58% say raising the minimum wage would increase consumer purchasing power.
 56% say raising the minimum wage would help the economy.
 In addition, 53% agree that with a higher minimum wage, businesses would benefit from lower employee turnover, increased productivity and customer satisfaction.